What’s the difference between investing vs. gambling? The simple answer is math, but there’s more to it than that.

 Hours earlier at the beach house, I gave my Mom $3 in quarters and asked her to play them for me in a slot machine.
 I gave her strict instructions to play one quarter at a time and to walk away with the proceeds after playing all 12 coins.

-I watched from a distance as she followed my precise instructions.
+I watched from a distance as she followed my instructions.
 She came back with about $5.
 I was disappointed to not hit the jackpot but proud that my strategy returned a profit.

-Since I thought I knew a lot about money, I naturally believed I’d be good at gambling too.
+Since I thought I knew a lot about money, I believed I’d be good at gambling too.

 Clearly, I had a lot to learn about investing vs. gambling.

 After a decade of attending bachelor parties in Atlantic City and Las Vegas, I learned that I’m bad at gambling.

 I lack the discipline to play “like you’re supposed to” in blackjack.